 - Respond with flexibility and patience to the needs of students, teachers, and administrators—demonstrating strong teamwork capacity

 - Communicate effectively with all stakeholders: students, parents, teachers, administrators, volunteers, and Plant the Seed staff.
-Over-communicate.
+When in doubt, over-communicate.

-- Send weekly partner email to site teachers and staff about upcoming weekly lesson
+- Send weekly partner email to site teachers and staff about upcoming lesson

 - Contribute to a vibrant social media presence, including contribution of site pictures for Facebook posts and contribution to blog posts

-- Provide reflection and evaluation each week through submission of bi-weekly narrative reports in order to assist in developing a stronger program
+- Provide reflection and evaluation each week through the submission of bi-weekly narrative reports in order to create a vital feedback loop and assist in developing a stronger program

-- Create a volunteer work plan for your site and work to establish autonomous self-managing volunteer groups with parents, teachers and community members
+- Collaborate with the PC to create a volunteer work plan for your site and work to establish autonomous self-managing volunteer groups with parents, teachers and community members

 - Contribute to a document of institutional knowledge at your site to create a resource for the following years